milosolutions/mdatabase/README.md

 * Linux
 * Android (from Linux)
 * Windows (MSVC)

-The installation script does not work for macOS or iOS targets.
-The plugin can still be build manually, however - and the DB provider will work normally.
+* macOS
+* iOS (not tested!)

 ### Prerequsites

+* get the SQLiteSee source code.
+You need to own a license to get it.
+If you are an employee of Milo Solutions, head to https://wiki.milosolutions.com/index.php/SQLiteSee to get the files
 * amalgamated source code of SQLiteSee has to be put into `sqlitesee/sqlitesee-sources`.
-It should contain `sqlite3.h` and `sqlite3-see-aes256-ofb.c` files (other will be ignored)
+It should contain `sqlite3.h` and `sqlite3-see-aes256-ofb.c` files (other files will be ignored)
 * either Qt source code or working Internet connection
 * `qmake` in `$PATH`.
 QSQLiteSee plugin will be installed for this Qt version